Home computer: Notable home computers

 The time line below describes many of the most popular or significant home computers of the late 1970s and of the 1980s.

-The most popular home computers in the USA up to 1985 were: the TRS-80 (1977), various models of the Apple II (first introduced in 1977), the Atari 400/800 (1979) and its follow-up models,the VIC-20 (1980), and the Commodore 64 (1982).
-The VIC-20 was the first computer of any type to sell over one million units, and the 64 is still the highest-selling single model of personal computer ever, with over 17 million produced before production stopped in 1994 – a 12-year run with only minor changes.
+The most popular home computers in the USA up to 1985 were: the TRS-80 (1977), various models of the Apple II (first introduced in 1977), the Atari 400/800 (1979) and its follow-up models, the VIC-20 (1980), and the Commodore 64 (1982).
+The VIC-20 was the first computer of any type to sell over one million units.
 At one point in 1983 Commodore was selling as many 64s as the rest of the industry's computers combined.

 The British market was different, as relatively high prices and lower disposable incomes reduced the appeal of most American products.
 New Scientist stated in 1977 that "the price of an American kit in dollars rapidly translates into the same figure in pounds sterling by the time it has reached the shores of Britain".
 The Commodore 64 was also popular, but a BYTE columnist stated in 1985:

 Many of the British-made systems like Sinclair's ZX81 and ZX Spectrum, and later the Amstrad/Schneider CPC were much more widely used in Europe than US systems.
 A few low-cost British Sinclair models were sold in the US by Timex Corporation as the Timex Sinclair 1000 and the ill-fated Timex Sinclair 2068, but neither established a strong following.
 The only transatlantic success was the Commodore 64, which competed favorably price-wise with the British systems, and was the most popular system in Europe as in the USA.

 Until the introduction of the IBM PC in 1981, computers such as the Apple II and TRS 80 also found considerable use in office work.
 In 1983 IBM introduced the PCjr in an attempt to continue their business computer success in the home computer market, but incompatibilities between it and the standard PC kept users away.
 Assisted by a large public domain software library and promotional offers from Commodore, the PET had a sizable presence in the North American education market until that segment was largely ceded to the Apple II as Commodore focused on the C-64's success in the mass retail market.

 1970s

+The following microcomputers were precursors to the home computers.
+They were not called home computers yet, despite being that.
+Both were TV-compatible; one could carry them home and plug them into the TV.